 -WRONG!
 Breastmilk is enough.
 Diaper output and weight gain are the only clear indications of sufficient breastmilk supply.

-30. Fusing at the breast so they must not be getting any milk.
+30. Fussing at the breast so they must not be getting any milk.

 -WRONG!
 There are a multitude of reasons a baby may be fussing at the breast.
 Oversupply and fast let-down are two of the main reasons, but can easily be fixed with laid back breastfeeding.
 It’s important to determine the reason of the fussing (growth spurt vs time of day) before assuming anything is wrong with milk production.